Saran, Kazakhstan

 Saran (Саран; Сарань) is a city in Karaganda Region of Kazakhstan, on the Nura River.
 Population: The city was founded on December 20, 1954.

 Location

-Saran is located in Karaganda oblast (region) of Kazakhstan situated about 15 km from Karaganda city.
+Saran is located in Karaganda oblast (region) of Kazakhstan, situated about 15 km from Karaganda city.
 Saran is a significant center of coal extraction due to the Karaganda coal deposit.
 There are coal-processing sites, concrete goods plants, and brickworks in Saran city.
-Also there is teacher's training institute.
+There is also a teachers' training institute here.

 Monuments

 There are various monuments in Saran: